 Why might this be relevant?

-The project specifically focuses on modeling the relationships between environmental hazards, ecosystems, and human health to understand the impacts of climate change.
+The project addresses the relationships between environmental hazards, ecosystems, and human health in the context of climate change.

 Assessment of the potential impact of future climate change on human health and well-being (the latter via effects on animal health) is hindered by the sheer number of pathogens, their diversity, varied linkages to clima...